gluethegiant/gtg-rack/README.md

 ## More Information

-For usage examples, see the [Wiki](https://github.com/gluethegiant/gtg-rack/wiki).
+For more information about these rack modules, see the [Wiki](https://github.com/gluethegiant/gtg-rack/wiki).
 You can also open an issue or contact the author on the VCV Rack Community forum.

 ## Copyrights, Trademarks, Licenses, Etc.